 When extreme weather hits our area, the College is ready to keep students safe and the campus running.
 Here are a few things you should know.

-During extreme weather events and other campus emergencies, the College will communicate via our e2campus alert system.
+During extreme weather events and other campus emergencies, the College will communicate via our Regroup alert system.
 In addition to text messages, alerts will be sent to:

-- email addresses registered with your e2campus accounts (in some cases, all "@landmark.edu" addresses as well).
+- Email addresses registered with your Regroup account (in some cases, all "@landmark.edu" addresses as well).

-- Voice messages registered with your e2campus accounts (the phone will ring and a computerized voice will start talking).
+- Voice messages registered with your Regroup account (the phone will ring and a computerized voice will start talking).

 Snow and ice in the forecast always means wondering whether or not a "snow day" will be called.
 The College will close only in the cases of extremely bad weather (and we're used to harsh weather in Vermont, so it has to get pretty bad for the College to close).